Miltiadis-Kon/Cybersecurity-tools/README.md

 ## ARP SPOOFING.
+ ### Explanation
+ Used to become the man in the middle.
+ Meaning that you pretend to be the target at the global network and monitor all his requests/responses.
+ ### Basic Commands
 1) Pretend to be the router.
     A) arp-a --> see your interface and router IP.
     A) arpspoof -i eth0 -t (router ip ) (target ip) --> Update arp table to tell router that I am target